Dominicentek/SMM.netPrototype/README.md

 This is the link to play: https://dominicentek.github.io/SuperMarioMakerNET/

 # Lega Info
-THIS IS NOW WAY PLANNED NOR AFFLIATED WITH NINTENDO!
+THIS IS NO WAY PLANNED NOR AFFLIATED WITH NINTENDO!

 Copyright (C) 2020 Goombud Studios
 All sprites, music, gradients and other content are all a property of their respective owners.